 How can one person’s talent, passions, and work affect society?

-- Identify at least 3 ways individuals can contribute to society
+- Students will be able to identify at least three ways individuals can contribute to society.

-- Explain the way in which the Schechter Brothers contributed to society in the face of challenges from the National Recovery Administration.
+- Students will be able to explain the way in which the Schechter Brothers contributed to society in the face of challenges from the National Recovery Administration.

 - Contribution and Benefits Launch Activity